klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 Right now this is a hold.

 Had I done this analysis before, I would have avoided a tremendous amount of pain.
+No better teacher than pain, though.

+Lesson learned.

 ### Update